alinasingh/British-Airways-Customer-Booking-Prediction/README.md

 These findings can help provide a better understanding of customer booking patterns and can serve as a starting point for further analysis of customer behavior.

-## ⚠️ Problems Faced

-During the project, several challenges were encountered while preparing the dataset and building the Machine Learning model.

-### 1. Imbalanced Target Variable

-The target variable `booking_complete` was highly imbalanced:

-* Not Completed: **85.00%**
-* Completed: **15.00%**

-Because of this imbalance, accuracy alone could give a misleading view of model performance.
-Therefore, Precision, Recall, F1-Score, ROC-AUC, and the Confusion Matrix were also considered.

-### 2. High-Cardinality Categorical Features

-Features such as `route` and `booking_origin` contained many unique categories.
-After applying One-Hot Encoding, the dataset expanded to **901 features**.

-This increased the dimensionality of the dataset and required an appropriate Machine Learning algorithm to handle the transformed data.

-### 3. Identifying Meaningful Patterns

-Customer booking behavior varied considerably across routes, booking origins, sales channels, trip types, and additional services.
-Understanding these differences required detailed exploratory analysis rather than relying only on overall booking counts.

-### 4. Evaluating Model Performance

-The model achieved relatively high accuracy, but its Recall and F1-Score for completed bookings were considerably lower.
-This highlighted the importance of evaluating multiple metrics when working with an imbalanced classification problem.

-### 5. Interpreting Model Predictions

-Feature importance was analyzed to understand which variables contributed most to the Random Forest predictions.
-However, feature importance was treated as an indicator of model contribution rather than proof of a causal relationship.

 ## 🏁 Conclusion

 This project analyzed British Airways customer booking data to understand booking behavior and predict whether a customer would complete a flight booking.